com-480-data-visualization/Sundial/README.md

 Global Coffee Bean Production (https://www.fas.usda.gov/data/production/commodity/0711100): This dataset covers coffee bean production worldwide from 2015 to 2024.
 The data is collected by the U.S. Department of Agriculture, indicating that it is clean and reliable.

-Coffee Bean Prices (https://tradingeconomics.com/commodity/coffee): This dataset contains information on the price of coffee beans per pound.
-The data is collected by the official trading organization, so no further data processing is needed.
+Coffee Prices (https://www.macrotrends.net/2535/coffee-prices-historical-chart-data): This dataset contains information on the price of coffee per pound.
+The data is collected from a trusted third-party statistics organization.
+It will be processed to be compared with the cumulation global inflation rate to calculate the real price value.

 ### Problematic